 Graph showing Cost of Servicing Japan’s national debt

 This graph shows how the cost of servicing Japan’s National debt has increased since the 1970s.
-It is a salutory reminder of the cost involved in a large public sector debt.
-The cost would be even higher, if interest rates were not so low in Japan.
+It is a salutary reminder of the cost involved in a large public sector debt.
+The cost would be even higher if interest rates were not so low in Japan.

 (i.e. Cost of servicing National debt = interest payments + bond redemption + administrative costs) as a percentage of the central government’s retained tax revenue (=tax and stamp revenue – local tax transfers).